CALL TODAY FOR A FREE CONSULTATION

 Civil law allows individuals and businesses to agree to almost anything, as long as the provisions of the agreement do not require the parties to break the law (so you cannot sign a lease agreement for your neighbor’s meth lab) and do not put one party at such a financial disadvantage as to be unconscionable (so you cannot sign an agreement that your neighbor must pay you 90 percent of his income as protection money).
 Below are a few types of agreements that govern current business relationships and those that have recently been dissolved:

-Contact Zimmerman & Associates About Non-Disclosure Agreements in Georgia
+Contact Zimmerman & Associates About Non-Disclosure and Non-Compete Agreements in Georgia

 An Atlanta corporate attorney can help you draft non-disclosure agreements and other business contracts.
 Contact Zimmerman & Associates in Norcross, Georgia, to set up a consultation.